sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-dpu-scope-dpu-driven-setup.md

 ## 9.2.
 Split-brain and re-pair

 When the DPU-DPU communication channel breaks down while both DPUs in the HA pair are still up, then both DPUs transition to Standalone state and we enter split-brain scenario.
 Depending on which of the NPU-DPU connections are still up, data traffic may land on any of the DPUs in the HA-Set and not get flow-synced.
-It is the responsibility of the SDN Controller to stop HA on one of the DPUs to break this by pushing HAScope AdminState to Down on one of the DPUs.
+It is the responsibility of the SDN Controller to stop HA on one of the DPUs to break this by pushing HA scope AdminState to Down on one of the DPUs.
 Once we have split-brain, even if the DPU-DPU connectivity gets restored back before SDN controller intervenes, the DPU HA state-machine will refuse to re-pair automatically since the split-brain operation would have introduced conflicts.
-The SDN controller needs to restart HA on one of the DPUs by setting HAScope AdminState to DOWN and then UP on one of the DPUs.
 The DPUs will raise an event to indicate HA Restart is required.
+The SDN controller needs to restart HA on one of the DPUs by setting HA scope AdminState to DOWN and then UP on one of the DPUs.

 ## 10. Flow tracking and replication